kaldor/pugpig-components/README.md

-icbinn
+Initial State
 ======

-I Cant Believe It's Not Native is a collection of widgets intended for use within Pugpig (http://pugpig.com) publications.
+Initial State is a collection of widgets intended for use within Pugpig (http://pugpig.com) publications.
+The aim is to build for speed and low memory usage with a focus on progressive enhancement.